Summary✨

 Subscription model disadvantages

 - Mandatory purchase: A subscription model works on just that – subscription.
 And this may not sit well with other users who don’t want to pay for a plan on a regular basis.
-For e.g., you use mobile services very less, but the minimum spending is also high compared to your possible monthly uses.
-In such a scenario, buying a subscription plans feel less attractive an option.
+For e.g., you use mobile services very little, but the minimum spending is also high compared to your possible monthly uses.
+In such a scenario, buying a subscription plan feels less attractive an option.
 But it depends on the kind of plans telecom companies will offer.
-So, we have to wait on that when they start subscription type of service.
+So, we have to wait on that when they start a subscription-type service.

-- Difficulty at adaptation: Switching to a new way of service could pose a difficulty for users.
-Subscription model is new to Nepali mobile users.
-So far, we use carrier services by recharging our SIM and keeping its validity.
+- Difficulty in adaptation: Switching to a new way of service could pose a difficulty for users.
+The subscription model is new to Nepali mobile users.
+So far, we have used carrier services by recharging our SIMs and keeping their validity.
 Switching to a plan-based service with a fixed cost is different from the current flexible one.
 So, some of us will take time to adapt and accept this new way of mobile plans.

-- Less flexible: Subscription model makes it mandatory for users to buy plans to use carrier services.
-If you don’t buy a plan, it’s likely you won’t be able to use voice, data, and SMS service as well as receive incoming calls.
-This heavily contrasts with the current ways of usage where you top-up mobile balance, buy packs, or opt Pay-As-You-Go (PAYG) model.
+- Less flexible: The subscription model makes it mandatory for users to buy plans to use carrier services.
+If you don’t buy a plan, it’s likely you won’t be able to use voice, data, and SMS service, as well as receive incoming calls.
+This heavily contrasts with the current ways of usage, where you top-up mobile balance, buy packs, or opt for the Pay-As-You-Go (PAYG) model.
 So, it might seem less flexible to some.
-However, in the long run, once you become adapted, you will be fond of such subscription than the regular one.
+However, in the long run, once you become accustomed, you will be more fond of such a subscription than the regular one.

 Learn: How to get Ntc VoWiFi?